om00sman/haplo_afp/README.md

 ## Table of contents

 ### 1. genome_assembly_annotation
-sra_accession.sh: Bash script used to download raw reads and Hi-C data from NCBI Sequence Read Archive.
+sra_accession.sh: Bash script used to download raw reads and Hi-C data from NCBI Sequence Read Archive using sratoolkit v3.0.0.
 ### 2. analysis
 ### 3. figure_code